Kenneth-Comollo/portfolio/README.md

-Currently Under Construction.
-Please excuse the mess

-1. Portfolio Page
-  - in progress
-2. Simple Contact Manager App created to gain familiarity with React and Redux
+simple coding projects by Kenneth Comollo

-  - will most likely be updated or replaced
+This page may be updated or replaced in the future.
-3. Drum Machine
-  - in progress